To assign Procore cost types to the standard cost codes from an integrated ERP system.

 - If your company has enabled the ERP Integrations tool with Viewpoint Vista:

 - The Steps below are intended to be used only when you create a new project in Procore and want to export that Procore project (and its cost codes and cost type assignments) to create a new job in your integrated ERP system.
-They should NOT be used when you have created a job in Viewpoint Vista and want to import it into the jobs, cost codes, and cost type assignments into your company's Procore account as a new project.
+They should NOT be used when you have created a job in Viewpoint Vista and want to import its cost codes and cost type assignments into a new Procore project.

 - Additional Information: